igalonso/react-agents-demo-vertex/README.md

     - Find more information about RapidAPI [here](https://rapidapi.com/hub)

 2. Generate a `credentials.json` file in the root folder.
 To do this, follow [these](https://developers.google.com/workspace/guides/create-credentials) steps.
-3. Install dependencies in `Pipfile` and create pyenv  using the following command:
+3. Install dependencies in the `requirements.txt`file using the following command:
-    `pipenv install`
+    `pip install -r requirements.txt`
 4. Enable the `Vertex AI APIs`.
 Click [this link](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com&_ga=2.183293856.707738149.1700668049-1789233788.1700133640&_gac=1.258834040.1700648608.Cj0KCQiA6vaqBhCbARIsACF9M6kWo-jRmFyoZcXyWAvgIz_GP4p8eWz7svb_u1GIdAphPhQHa8Kviq4aAlOwEALw_wcB).
 5. Run the faker script to create the rows in the database: